Recently, technology analysis and research giant Gartner released their 2019 Managed Security Services, Worldwide Magic Quadrant.

 5 Leaders in the 2019 Management Security Services, Worldwide Magic Quadrant

-Of the 14 providers listed in the in 2019 Magic Quadrant, Gartner placed half of them in the Niche Players Quadrant.
+Of the 14 providers listed in the 2019 Magic Quadrant, Gartner placed half of them in the Niche Players Quadrant.
 The report characterizes Niche Players as service offerings available primarily in specific market segments.

 Only 2 vendors appeared as Visionaries; these offer high-quality service offerings and support for innovative technology.
 Meanwhile, no vendors received the title of Challenger.
 Therefore, Managed Security Services, Worldwide Magic Quadrant feature 5 providers as Leaders:

-- IBM offers a noteworthy set of security event monitoring services and aligns its complementary services for threat intelligence.
+- IBM offers a noteworthy set of security event monitoring services and aligns its services for threat intelligence.

 - Verizon offers security services for protection against DDoS attacks as well as incident response services.